learnsomuch/Kopienix/README.md

 # Build Script
 Once you get the repository, execute the build file to generate bin folder with executable commands.

+    chmod +x build
+    ./build

+This will build all binaries or executables stored in bin folder.

 ## Execution of indiviual commands from src directory
 gcc <command.c> -o \<command>